oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

         }
 ```

 > `branches_t` supports building a hierarchical structure of products that allows to indicate the relationship of products to each other and enables grouping for simpler referencing.
-As an example, the structure may use the following levels: `vendor` -> `product_family` -> `product_name` -> `product_version`.
+As an example, the structure MAY use the following levels: `vendor` -> `product_family` -> `product_name` -> `product_version`.
 > It is recommended to use the hierarchical structure of `vendor` -> `product_name` -> `product_version` whenever possible to support the identification and matching of products on the consumer side.

 #### 3.1.2.1 Branches Type - Branches